How To Use Malta Public Transport: By Foot, Bus, Ferry and Taxi

 When arriving at MLA (Malta International Airport) you will see a bus ticket machine/counter near the exits.
 There will be a transportation counter with people there to help explain how the bus works in Malta…but I can do that too!

-Using the bus in Malta
+Malta Bus Routes: Using the Bus in Malta

 “Tickets can be purchased from the Bus Driver on all our Buses.
 These Cash Tickets are Single Journey tickets that can be used to get to any destination within two hours, including interchanging.
 Rates vary between Summer and Winter months.
 Summer rates apply between mid-June and mid-October.”